Keyboard shortcuts

 Current Limits

 The demo intentionally implements a compact terminal adaptation, not a browser-accurate port.
 It has no original artwork, CSS, JavaScript, exact project list, exact balancing, save file, market UI, tournament model, or complete original event text.
-The host tests cover early mechanics and project locking; the focused QEMU proof covers launch and the first production loop.
-Autonomous, cosmic, and completion-stage transcript coverage remains a future test expansion.
+The host tests cover early mechanics, project locking, the deterministic business-to-autonomous project chain, autonomous resource conversion caps, factory/drone scaling, cosmic probe replication, and completion gating, including a one-real-time-hour upper bound for normal creativity generation.
+The focused QEMU proof covers launch, the first production loop, one early automation purchase, representative Stage 1 refusal output, business-phase project chaining, the autonomous transition, one timer-driven autonomous scaling action, and a bounded cosmic probe interval.
+It is representative transcript coverage rather than an exhaustive full playthrough.

-Future rule/content expansion is tracked in docs/backlog/paperclips.md.
+Future rule/content expansion is tracked in Paperclips Terminal Demo.
 New data-heavy content should migrate through mkmanifest cue-to-capnp: author bounded CUE, convert it to a specified Cap’n Proto root with pinned host tools, validate the result on the host, and keep runtime CUE parsing out of the demo.